-In order to establish a safe learning environment, it’s recommended good practice to:
+In order to establish a safe learning environment, we:

 - Work with pupils to establish ground rules about how they will behave towards each other in discussion, rather than imposing rules on them.
 This helps rules to be more meaningful and relevant

 - Ensure that ground rules/class agreements reflect our school’s wider policies and practice in relation to managing sensitive issues.